codemagic-ci-cd/codemagic-docs/content/yaml-publishing/email.md

       success: false # To not receive a notification when a build succeeds
       failure: false # To not receive a notification when a build fails
 ```

+When you set up email or Slack publishing, Codemagic publishes the following artifacts:

+- `app`, `ipa`, `apk`, the archive with Flutter web build directory, Linux application bundle files, Windows MSIX packages